NetherlandsForensicInstitute/forensische-gezichtsvergelijking/README.md

 The outcome of the pipeline can be visualised using the Streamlit app.
 Specify the desired hypothesis you want to test in `run_data_exploration.py`.
 Adding new hypotheses and code blocks for the plots can be done in this file as well.

-The results from the ENFSI proficiency tests (Proficiency_test.xlsx) should be added to the resources folder.
+The results from the ENFSI proficiency tests (Proficiency_test.xlsx) should be added to the resources/enfsi folder.

 To use the streamlit app, write in terminal: `streamlit run run_data_exploration.py`